-This report reviews the 11 active Practical Cure (PC) research projects underway in FDA approved human clinical trials.
+This report reviews the 11 active Practical Cure (PC) research projects underway in United States FDA approved human clinical trials.
 A summary of these projects is presented in the charts below by pathway and includes the project title, description, location, and status.
-A full definition of a Practical Cure, as well as the four research pathways, can be found in last weeks’ report, The Four Research Pathways to a Practical Cure for Type 1 Diabetes (Click here to view).
+A full definition of a Practical Cure, as well as the four research pathways, can be found in last week's JDCA report, The Four Research Pathways to a Practical Cure for Type 1 Diabetes (Click here to view).

 Beyond the 11 active projects, there is also an appendix at the end of the report which outlines high-profile emerging Practical Cure projects.
 These projects are 'emerging' because they are not currently testing in human trials but are moving quickly in that direction.
-Our coverage of emerging projects is limited to well known, high profile projects such as research being done at the DRI Biohub and Semma Therapeutics.
+Our coverage of emerging projects is limited to well known, high profile projects and is not meant to be fully comprehensive.

 Projects by pathways are listed below.